Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us06/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

 As an FM, I wish to register a vehicle new vehicle in system.
-This vehicle register need Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Checkup Frequency (in Kms), Vehicle Registration (Plate number), number of passengers, number of doors, type of fuel, is it possible to trailer machines.
+This vehicle register need Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Checkup Frequency (in Kms), Plate Number, Number of Passengers, Number of Doors, Fuel Type, Trailer Machines (Yes/No).
 FM updated vehicle's km weekly.

 ### 1.2.
 Customer Specifications and Clarifications